Greater grison: Behaviour

 Greater grisons are primarily terrestrial, although they can climb trees and swim well.
 They are mostly diurnal, and only occasionally active at night.
 They live alone or in pairs, with home ranges of at least 4.2 km2, and a very low population density, such that they are rarely encountered in the wild.
-They spend the night sleeping in cavities in hollow logs or beneath tree roots, or else in the abandoned burrows of other animals.
+They spend the night sleeping in cavities in hollow logs, beneath tree roots, or in the abandoned burrows of other animals.

 Little is known of their diet, although it consists largely of small vertebrates, such as fish, amphibians, birds, and other mammals.
-While hunting, they move in a zigzag pattern, making short bounds and occasionally stopping to look around with their heads raised and sniff the air.
-When moving more cautiously, they press their bodies close to the ground in a movement that has been described as 'snake-like'.
-They have been reported to respond to threats with a series of grunts that rise in intensity and frequency until they become rapid barks, and finally a single loud scream with their teeth bared.
+While hunting, they move in a zigzag pattern, making short bounds and occasionally stopping to look around with their heads raised and sniffing the air.
+When moving more cautiously, they press their bodies close to the ground in a movement that has been described as snake-like.
+They have been reported to respond to threats with a series of grunts that rise in intensity and frequency until they become rapid barks and finally a single loud scream with their teeth bared.

 Biology

 Like many other mustelids, greater grisons possess anal scent glands that secrete a yellowish or greenish musk.
-Although not especially noxious in comparison with that of other species, this can be sprayed at attackers, as well as being used to mark the grison's territory.
+Although not especially noxious in comparison with those of other species, this can be sprayed at attackers or used to mark the grison's territory.

 Litters of up to four young are born from March to September, after a gestation period of 39 days.
 Newborn young weigh less than 50 g, and are initially blind, although with a short coat of hair already bearing the adult pattern.
 Their eyes open after two weeks, and they begin to eat solid food at three weeks, reaching the adult size in just four months.
-They have lived for at least ten years in captivity.
+They have lived for at least 10 years in captivity.